1. Home

 Let us take it in a scientific sense.
 COW gives us MILK.
 Milk is the single largest commodity in India in terms of its commercial value.
 On the other hand half of the Methane emission comes from Dairy farming in the country.
 Good or Bad, It is a contributor as well as a victimiser.

 Hence, we need to concentrate on COWS which offer lifelines for over 7 crore Indian farmers.
+Around 4.5% Indian’s economy runs on milk.
+We have 30 crore animals yielding milk in India.

-Now more on milk and dairy products:
+Now more on Milk and Dairy products:

 Tamil Nadu produces 275 lakh litres of milk everyday (2024).
 Tamil Nadu stands eleventh in the country.
 The yield of milk/cow is just 7.2 litres per day which is very low as per international standards.
+Further the growth of Dairy sector is just 2.07 % in Tamil Nadu (2022 – 23) while the all India average is 3.83%.
+Karnataka (8.76%), West Bengal (8.76%) and, Uttar Pradesh (6.99%) are the top three states where the growth of milk yield is remarkable.

 Uttar Pradesh is the leader in milk production (16%) in the country followed by Rajasthan (12.8%), Madhya Pradesh (8.6%), Gujarat (7.7%) and Andhra Pradesh (7.7%).
 Farmers resort to livestock because of the high prevalence of vegetarians in these states.
+Further, these states have much of buffaloes.

 SURPRISING FACT: 48% of milk yield in India comes from Buffaloes which is in total contrast with Tamil Nadu.
 Lumpy Skin Disease did not affect buffaloes in India.